syncthing/docs/dev/intro.rst

 notifications and Android support.
 These are made possible using two APIs:

 -  A long polling interface for exposing events from the core utility to an external party.
-This :ref:`event-api` is useful for being notified of when changes to files, network connections or sync status occur.
+This :doc:`/dev/events` is useful for being notified of when changes to files, network connections or sync status occur.

--  A :ref:`rest-api` for controlling the operation of Syncthing and directly querying for current status.
+-  A :doc:`/dev/rest` for controlling the operation of Syncthing and directly querying for current status.

 If this covers what you need to do, there is no need to delve deeper.
 However,